Prevention

 Training

-The Austrian Agency for Research Integrity provides its expertise on the prevention of research misconduct.
-Lectures, workshops and train-the-trainer-programs are made available.
-The professional development offered by the OeAWI encompasses various topics concerning research integrity, yet the overall aim is to promote Good Scientific Practice.
+The Austrian Agency for Research Integrity provides its expertise on fostering best practice in research integrity and the prevention of research misconduct.
+Support is made available to members through the provision of lectures, workshops and train-the-trainer programs.
+The professional development offered by the OeAWI encompasses various topics concerning research integrity, with the overall aim to promote Good Research Practice..

 Since 2010, the OeAWI has delivered about 150 lectures and workshops on the topic of research integrity.

-The OeAWI is project partner in the EU-project VIRT2UE, in which a pan-European Train-the-Trainer program to facilitate research ethics and research integrity is being developed.
+The OeAWI was project partner in the EU-project VIRT2UE, in which a pan-European Train-the-Trainer program to facilitate research ethics and research integrity was developed.

 Development of Policy Documents